-We have all dealt with websites that are temporarily inaccessible.
+We have all dealt with temporarily inaccessible websites.
 This is extremely frustrating!

 This can have terrific consequences in terms of sales or reputation.
-That’s why I will show you today a plugin for uptime monitoring.
+That’s why I will show you today a plugin to monitor WordPress websites.

 If the server doesn’t work, WP Umbrella will send you an email to inform you of the problem by specifying the associated HTTP error code.